Intro to Mountain Biking

 MOUNTAIN BIKING 101

 Welcome to your first day of class!
 We want to be clear – mountain biking can be a dangerous activity.
 To keep yourself and others around you safe, it is important that all riders understand common mountain biking responsibilities and techniques.
-Progress through these “courses” and learn valuable tips before hopping on a bike.
+Progress through these “courses” and learn valuable tips before hopping into The Basin Gravity Park.

 Starting out can be difficult, and we are here to help!

 Below is the Mountain Biker’s Responsibility Code, developed by National Ski Areas Association (NSAA).
 It is the riders responsibility to know and follow the code at all times, both on and off the trails.

 Riding a mountain biking trail is significantly more technical than cruising down a bike path in town.
 In order to keep yourself and others around you safe, follow the progression matrix, located on all Bogus Basin summer trail maps.